bsiever/microbit-pxt-timeanddate/README.md

 for adjusting the clocks accuracy (adding seconds occasionally if it's slow) or adjusting for changes in timezone or daylight savings time.

-## Seconds the Micro:bit has been running #secondsSinceReset
+## Seconds the Micro:bit has been running #timeanddate.secondsSinceReset

 ```sig
 timeanddate.secondsSinceReset()